samsheffield/Senior_Studio/docs/week3m.md

 __Share plans and experiments__

 We are going to go around the room and share...
-- Each team's initial plans (we ahve 3 different games this semester)
+- Each team's initial plans (we have 3 different games this semester)
 - The related experiment you made this week (show digital work using the projector, and non-digital work from one of the desks at the back of the room)

 __Senior Project research__